SAP/ui5-typescript/packages/dts-generator/README.md

 # @ui5/dts-Generator

-This npm package is used for generating (and checking) TypeScript type definitions (`*.d.ts` files) for SAPUI5/OpenUI5 libraries implemented in JavaScript, using their `api.json` files as input.
+This npm package is used for generating (and checking) TypeScript type definitions (`*.d.ts` files) for SAPUI5/OpenUI5 libraries implemented in JavaScript.
+Input for this generation are the `api.json` files which describe the API of a library.

-These `api.json` files for a UI5 library can be generated with the command `ui5 build jsdoc`, executed within the root folder of the respective library.
+These `api.json` files for a UI5 library can be generated with the normal UI5 build tools using the command `ui5 build jsdoc`, executed within the root folder of the respective library.
 This works for your own custom libraries as well as for the original UI5 sources.
 This command creates the `api.json` file at `dist/test-resources/<library_namespace_and_name>/designtime/api.json` (do not confuse this file with the `api.json` file one folder below inside `apiref` - that one is meant for the UI5 SDK).
 For the api.json files of original UI5 libraries, however, there is also a download tool provided.

 For the original UI5 framework libraries, the resulting type definitions are published as [@sapui5/types](https://www.npmjs.com/package/@sapui5/types) and [@openui5/types](https://www.npmjs.com/package/@openui5/types).

-The generator can produce both, the new "ES modules" version of the type definitions as well as the legacy "globals" version of the types, which is released as `ts-types` but will be discontinued for UI5 2.x.
+The generator can produce both, the standard "ES modules" version of the type definitions as well as the legacy "globals" version of the types, which is released as `ts-types` but will be discontinued for UI5 2.x.

 In addition to the generation, this package also provides means to _check_ the generated `*.d.ts` files in two ways:

 1. by compiling them with the TypeScript compiler and
 2. by running a `dtslint` check.

-   The latter is mainly done because it is required for publishing the resulting type definitions at [DefinitelyTyped](http://definitelytyped.org/).
-The UI5 team only applies this check to the OpenUI5 libraries which are actually published there.
+   The latter is only done because it is required for publishing the resulting type definitions at [DefinitelyTyped](http://definitelytyped.org/).
+The UI5 team only applies this check to the OpenUI5 libraries which are actually published there, not for the other libraries in SAPUI5.
 A working `dtslint` check is notoriously difficult to maintain due to changing requirements and a missing API (only CLI), hence it is only recommended when a release via DefinitelyTyped is required.

 Details about the implementation of this package can be found in [TECHNICAL.md](./TECHNICAL.md).